Social Connectedness and Peer Influences: Impact on Online Credit Supply and Demand

 Date Written: May 31, 2020

-Social networks are associated with the demand for and supply of consumer and small business loans originated on lending marketplaces.
-Loan demand increases substantially with past borrowing activities of geographically distant but socially connected areas, with an elasticity of 0.21.
-Borrower-area social proximity to deposits increases funding likelihood by 5.61% and improves ex-post loan performance.
+Social networks impact both the demand for and supply of consumer and small business loans originated on lending marketplaces.
+Loan demand increases substantially with past borrowing activities of geographically distant but socially connected areas, with an elasticity of 0.31.
+Borrower-area social proximity to deposits increases funding likelihood by 3.38% and improves ex-post loan performance.
 We establish causality with granular instrumental variables obtained from natural disasters (demand-side) and financial adviser misconduct (supply-side).
 The results suggest social networks improve capital allocation by increasing the awareness of alternative lending platforms and facilitating the transmission of less accessible information complementary to loan-specific data.

-Keywords: social network, online lending marketplaces, credit demand and supply, information transmission
+Keywords: social network, peer effects, social proximity to deposits (SPD), information transmission, online lending marketplaces, credit demand and supply, platform design, social finance

 JEL Classification: G20, G21, G23, G28, G29